Shockers enter Houston game as underdogs

 WICHITA, Kan.
-(KSNW) — Wichita State enters Thursday’s game against 6th ranked Houston as the underdogs.
-Despite having an 8-2 record in conference play, ESPN’s basketball power index projects Shockers with a 10-percent chance of winning.
+(KSNW) – Wichita State enters Thursday’s game against sixth-ranked Houston as the underdogs.
+Despite having an 8-2 record in conference play, ESPN’s basketball power index projects Shockers with a 10%t chance of winning.

 “I think coming into the season, you know, picked seventh in the league, I think those guys took that in a way that we’re going to show everyone that we’re better than that,” said Isaac Brown, WSU interim head coach.
 WSU has only lost to Houston, 70-63, and Memphis, 72-52, in conference play.